 Instructor/department consent required: Instructor written approval needed, except for the following classes:

-- An undergraduate student enrolling in a graduate-level course: Instructor AND Director of the student’s Undergraduate Program
+- An undergraduate student enrolling in a graduate-level course: (including students in an SCI 4+1 accelerated program): Written approval from the class instructor and the Director of the student’s Undergraduate Program.

 - A graduate student registering in an undergraduate-level course: Written approval from the class instructor and the student’s assigned advisor

 The following override requests will be automatically denied:

 - To override the seat limit of a course, i.e., a closed/full class.

 - To override a seat reserve on a class.

 To override a credit overload or time conflict.

 - A credit overload or time conflict override requires approval from the Dean’s Office.
 Please reach out to your assigned SCI Advisor to discuss the petition process for credit overloads and time conflicts.
 For non-SCI students, reach out to your home school for further information.